MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 author: Bob-the-Kuhn, thinkyhead, Roxy-3D
 contrib:
-category: [ feature ]
+category: feature
 ---

 {% alert info %}
-This page is a work in progress.
+This page is a work in progress, based on Marlin 1.1.2.
 Corrections/improvements are welcome.
 {% endalert %}

  - A comprehensive LCD menu system for UBL is coming soon.